MacJ13/snake-game/README.md

 # Snake game

-## Description

-This is simple snake game.
+This is simple snake game creating with typescript.

 ## Link